Ryangwaite/AWS-SAA-C02-Course/README.md

 ##### 1.7.1.1.1.
 What are images used for

 1. A docker image is actually how we create a docker container.
-In fact a ocker container is just a running copy of a docker image with one crucial difference: a docker container has an additional *read/write* file system layer.
+In fact a docker container is just a running copy of a docker image with one crucial difference: a docker container has an additional *read/write* file system layer.
 File system layers --  the layers that make up the docker image -- by default are _read_ only; they never change after they are created.
 And so, the special read/write layer is added which allows containers to run.
 If you have lots of containers with very similar base structures, they will share the parts that overlap.
 The other layers are reused between containers.

 2. The reuse architecture that is offered by the way containers do their disk images scales really well.
 Disk space when you have lots of containers is minimized because of this layered architecture.
-The base layer -- the OS -- they are generally made available by the OS vendors through something called a _container registry_ and a popular one is _docker hub_.
+The base layer (OS) is generally made available by the OS vendors through something called a _container registry_ and a popular one is _docker hub_.

 #### 1.7.1.2.
 Container Registry

 A container registry or hub is a hub of container images.
 As a developer or solution architect, you use a dockerfile to create a container image.
 Then you upload that image to a private/public repository such as the docker hub.
 In the case of a public hub, other people will likely do the same including vendors of the base OS such as the CentOS example shown above.
 From there, these container images can then be deployed to docker hosts, which are just services running a container engine (e.g. docker).

 A docker host can run many containers based on or more images.
-A single image can be to generate containers on many docker hosts.
+A single image can be used to generate containers on many docker hosts.
-Dockerfile can create a container image where it gets stored in the container registry.
+A Dockerfile can create a container image where it gets stored in the container registry.

 #### 1.7.1.3.
 Container Key Concepts